Node Problem Detector Integration#

 ]

-Handling Mutual TLS (mTLS) Authentication#
+Mutual TLS (mTLS) authentication#

 kubectl create secret generic -n <NPD_NAMESPACE> amd-exporter-rootca --from-file=ca.crt=<path-to-ca-cert>